DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TemplateInspector/TI-template-inspector-user-guide.md

 # Template Inspector User Guide

-Learn how to use Template Inspector to inspect object usage, find where they are being used, and perform batch modifications and delete them in your files efficiently.
+Learn how to use Template Inspector to inspect object usage, find where they are being used, perform batch modifications and delete them in your files efficiently.

 <img src="{{ '/assets/images/logos/TemplateInspectorLight.png' | relative_url }}" alt="Template Inspector Logo" width="128" style="display:block;margin:0 auto;">